timb-machine-mirrors/guballa-tlsmate/README.rst

 ===========

 For a full documentation of the ``tlsmate`` command refer to the `documentation here <https://guballa.gitlab.io/tlsmate/cli.html>`_.
-There you will find also a detailed description how to use the package directly from other python applications.
+There you will find a detailed description how to use the package directly from other python applications.